-Next stop is Budapest and its neighbouring villages.
-Hungary is a truly unique European gem, and is very inexpensive as a country.
-Visiting the Fisherman’s Bastion, the Szimpla Kert and the Great Market Hall should all be on your list and are a must see if you are visiting Hungary for a few days.
+The next stop is Budapest and its neighbouring villages.
+Hungary is a truly unique European gem and is very inexpensive as a country.
+Visiting the Fisherman’s Bastion, the Szimpla Kert and the Great Market Hall should all be on your list and are a must-see if you are visiting Hungary for a few days.

 Travel with us

-The great thing about an Eastern European escape is that the countries are so close together and so well-linked, that you can change and amend your plans very easily according to your individual preference.
-Other places you might want to consider, which we haven’t already outlined, are Slovakia, or maybe you’re partial to a longer trip around Austria – including a visit to Salzburg or the alps.
+The great thing about some of these best holiday destinations in Europe is the escape is that the countries are so close together and so well-linked, that you can change and amend your plans very easily according to your individual preference.
+Other places you might want to consider, which we haven’t already outlined, are Slovakia, or maybe you’re partial to a longer trip around Austria – including a visit to Salzburg or the Alps.
 Whatever you choose to do, make sure to soak in as much culture as you can.
 Remember that one of the main benefits of holidaying in the East of Europe is the generally lower cost of living when compared to other, more mainstream countries to visit such as Italy, Germany or France.
 Eastern European countries offer beautiful landscapes, culture and amazing history all for a small price which you will not find anywhere else in Europe.

-There is a lot more to do in all of these countries, but if you visit the cities it is already enough.
-If you wish for a less touristic experience, make sure to visit neighbouring villages for a more authentic experience.
-Don’t forget that having a travel insurance when you travel is always better!
+There is a lot more to do in all of these countries, but if you visit the cities, it is already enough.
+If you wish for a less touristic experience, if you liked these examples of some fo the best holiday destinations in Europe then make sure to visit neighbouring villages for a more authentic experience.
+Don’t forget that having travel insurance when you travel is always better!